Local Power Portfolio

 Example: Detroit, Michigan would use a low cap on the cost category so their energy plan would need to be very affordable.
 Seattle, Washington would only allow for 2-3% solar because climactic conditions don't favor solar energy.

 For the last portion of the activity the students would come up with a plan for their own town and then be able to look up the current plan at http://www.epa.gov/cleanenergy/energy-and-you/how-clean.html.
 They could then discuss how their plan and the currently implemented plan compare.

 Assignment Sheet (Microsoft Word 2007 (.docx) 96kB Jul1 11)

 Local Energy Portfolio Spreadsheet (Excel 2007 (.xlsx) 64kB Jul1 11)

-Students work with the spreadsheet to arrive at a satisfactory solution for their city.
-Each category must be complete and "problem" must be kept under the limits.
+Students work with the spreadsheet to arrive at a satisfactory solution for the sample cities, examine and critique the portfolio currently used in their area.
 Students would be asked to do a short write up comparing their proposed policy to the currently implemented policy in their town.